krishsatya/krishsatya.github.io/_posts/2022-12-17-step-in-a-river-twice.md

 title: ""
 ---

-> No man ever steps in the same river twice, for it's not the same river and he's not the same man. &nbsp;&nbsp;&nbsp;— Heraclitus
+> No person ever steps in the same river twice, for it's not the same river and they are not the same person. &nbsp;&nbsp;&nbsp;— Heraclitus